immunefi-team/Bounty_Boosts/Alchemix/31416 - [SC - Insight] Impossible to set boostMultiplier to MIN_BOOST.md

 # Impossible to set boostMultiplier to MIN_BOOST

-Submitted on Sat May 18 2024 14:29:44 GMT-0400 (Atlantic Standard Time) by @RNemes for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 18th 2024 at 20:29:44 UTC by @RNemes for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31416